 Another factor affecting the lifetime of your battery is how well you maintain it, and more particularly the temperature it’s kept in.
 Batteries in a hot atmosphere (over 90 degrees F) may overheat, which shortens the lifetime of the battery.
 Very cold temperatures also have a negative impact on the battery, because it has to work harder and at a higher voltage to charge.
 To maximize your battery’s useful life, try to keep it in a relatively mild environment – not too hot and not too cold.

-So which battery is the right option for you?
+Which battery is the right option for you?

 Depth of discharge is important when comparing battery options, but it isn’t the only factor to evaluate.